titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 ## Random Access Machine (RAM)

-The _random access memory_ is a theoretical model of computation that is used to analyze sequential algorithms.
+The _random access machine_ is a theoretical model of computation that is used to analyze sequential algorithms.

 - **Infinity Memory**: the machine has an infinite amount of memory cells;
 - **Arbitrary Integer Size**: each memory cell can store an integer of arbitrary size;